 Carey Newson is a behaviour change specialist who has played a defining role in the development of UK travel planning.
 Drawing on international experience and working closely with networks of innovative UK practitioners, she researched and developed the first comprehensive national guidance on workplace, school, leisure and residential travel planning.
 She is an environmental psychologist and draws on both psychological theory and her wide knowledge of UK initiatives to advise on behaviour change interventions.
 Carey was formerly assistant director at Transport 2000, now the Campaign for Better Transport.
 She has over a decade of experience in the field of environmental behaviour change.

 Jillian Anable, Associate

 Jillian has been an associate since 2008, and previously worked on joint projects with Transport for Quality of Life in her former role as Research Fellow at The Centre for Transport Policy, Robert Gordon University.
-From 2008 she has taken up a senior lectureship at University of Aberdeen.
-Jillian has developed a ground-breaking typology of motorists’ psychology and habits, and amongst wide research interests has recently completed research on climate change impacts of transport for the Commission for Integrated Transport
+In 2013 Jillian was appointed to a professorship at the University of Aberdeen.
+Jillian has developed a ground-breaking typology of motorists’ psychology and habits, and amongst wide research interests has undertaken research on climate change impacts of transport for the Commission for Integrated Transport.

 Beth Hiblin, Associate